-Budgeted cost: £26,875
+Budgeted cost: £27,435

-Activity Evidence that supports this approach Challenge number(s) addressed Structured interventions: Introducing speech and vocabulary interventions for pupils with poor oral language and communication skills or with little or no English Many children arrive in our school with little or no English, have poor language skills or need support to communicate with others.
-1, 2, 3, 5 Small group tuition: Targeted Read- ing, Writing and Phonics teaching for pupils who are below age-related ex- pectations.
-EEF: "Short, regular sessions (about 30 minutes, 3-5 times a week) over a set period of time (6-12 weeks) appear to result in optimum impact."Some children have lost learning or have gaps in learning in relation to their age related or individual expectations in Reading, Writing and Maths.
-1, 2, 3 One-to-one support for disadvan- taged pupils: Creating additional teaching and learning opportunities using TAs to support disadvantaged children to keep up with their peers.
-Some children have a reduced capacity to focus on work for sustained periods of time.
-This has reduced their resilience and self-confidence when completing work.
-1, 2, 3, 5
+Activity Evidence that supports this approach Challenge number(s) addressed Structured interventions: Introducing speech and vocabulary interventions for pupils with poor oral language and communication skills or with little or no English.
+Identification of children with poor language skills across school.
+PP lead to attend oracy CPD and disseminate across school.
+Many children arrive in our school with little or no English, have poor language skills or need support to communicate with others.
+1, 2, 3, 5 Purchase of additional maths resource packs for children working significantly below in maths.
+TA's to run structured intervention groups targeting children's basic knowledge in maths across school.
+PP lead and maths lead to work in conjunction to monitor the use of these resources and assess impact.
+EEF: "Short, regular sessions (about 30 minutes, 3-5 times a week) over a set period of time (6-12 weeks) appear to result in optimum impact."
+Some disadvantaged pupils lack basic maths knowledge which would enable them to access age appropriate learning within the classroom.
+5, 6, 9 Small group tuition: Targeted Reading, Writing and Phonics teaching for pupils who are below age-related expectations.
+EEF: "Short, regular sessions (about 30 minutes, 3-5 times a week) over a set period of time (6-12 weeks) appear to result in optimum impact."
+1, 2, 3, 9 Some children have lost learning or have gaps in learning in relation to their age related or individual expectations in Reading and Writing.
+Some children struggle with retaining information that has been taught.